lucas-tucker/QuickRAG/README.md

-QuickRAG is a simple extension for Google Chrome that enables you to ask questions to contents of highlighted links, whether the links are links to pdfs or other documents.
+QuickRAG is a simple extension for Google Chrome that enables you to ask questions to contents of highlighted PDF links.

 ![alt text](src/img/QRPage.png)